fire-archive/Grpc_UE4/README.md

 # Proto3RPC_UE4
 Unreal Engine support for Google Protocol Buffers (v3) &amp; RPC mechanisms.

-The goal of this project is to provide libraries and samples which can be used to integrate into projects for the purpose of allowing UnrealEngine based clients and servers to seamlessly communicate with the Google Cloud Platform.
+The goal of this project is to provide framework code and samples which can be used to integrate into projects for the purpose of allowing UnrealEngine based clients and servers to seamlessly communicate with the Google Cloud Platform via Protocol Buffers.

+For UE4 this has been accomplished by porting libproto into UE4's build system.
+This was deemed a necessary burden to take on due to UE4's apparent inability to import a static library which is linked with during compilation.
+UE4's plug-in architecture only supports /MT DLL targets for Windows, which mean they run on their own heaps.
+The upshot of this approach is that there are no windows specific wrappers required, and that the code should build on XBox/PS targets without too much fiddling.

+For more information on how to use protocol buffers, see either the sample projects or for more depth visit http://developers.google.com/protocol-buffers.

 CONTENTS;
   - protobuf-3.0.0-beta-1-ue4/
-    - Googles proto3 source with mods for Windows/UE4.
+    - Googles proto3 source with compiler mods for UE4.
   - protobuf-3.0.0-beta-1-ue4-binaries/
     - Binaries built from the above.
   - protobuf-java-3.0.0-beta-1/
-    - Googles proto3 java source; needed to build proto3 .JARs.
+    - Googles proto3 java source; needed to build proto3 .JARs for app engine.
   - example_protos/
     - Example protos for a game 'session' service.
   - ProtoRPC_UE4/
-    - UE4 project which contains the RPC code and an example of how to use protos via the sample protos.
+    - UE4 project which contains a port of libprotobuf, an RPC implementation based on the FHTTPModule, and an example of how to use protos via the sample protos.
   - aappengine-auth-svc/
     - AppEngine service (JAVA) which contains a vendorized proto3 .JAR and an example server for the sample app.

 CAVEATS / KNOWN ISSUES:
   - Streaming RPC's are not currently supported.
-  - The JSON transport is not working due to yet another .DLL incompatibility.
+This will take some time.
   - The binary transport is not yet tested.

 TODO:
   - Extract AppEngine RpcController and dispatch logic into a generic helper.
+  - Clean up comments and documentation.
+  - Investigate moving back to a UE4 plugin since we're building all the code.
+  - Add binary HTTP transport
-  - Add proto3 binaries for XBox/PS4.
+  - Add GZIP support.
   - Port to gRPC.

 Notes:

-1. When you configure the protobuf libraries for building you need to ensure you have PROTOBUF_USE_DLLS defined as well as enable shared library building via cmake.